 4. Storage and access to Personal Data

 4.1 Data residency.
 With respect to Ping Identity’s hosted service, Customer may select the data center(s) in which Personal Data shall be stored.
 Personal Data received through the Services may be disclosed to, transferred to, and/or allowed to be accessed by or otherwise Processed by Ping Identity’s personnel or the Data Sub-processors.
-Personal Data may be transferred to personnel of Ping Identity located in Europe, Australia, Canada, United States, or Israel in the course of the Services.
-Ping Identity will notify Customer if the foregoing list of countries changes (which notice may be provided through support channels, Ping Identity’s website, Ping Identity’s status notifications that may be subscribed to at https://status.pingidentity.com, or such other reasonable means).
+Personal Data may be transferred to personnel of Ping Identity located in Europe, Australia, Canada, United States, Singapore, Mexico, India or Israel in the course of the Services.
+Ping Identity will notify Customer if the foregoing list of countries changes (which notice may be provided through support channels, Ping Identity’s website, Ping Identity’s status notifications that may be subscribed to at www.pingidentity.com/data-supplement, or such other reasonable means).
 In the event that the foregoing list of countries to which Personal Data may be transferred is changed, the parties agree to cooperate in good faith in meeting any additional regulatory or legal requirements necessary to allow such transfers.
 Notwithstanding the foregoing, with the exception of Personal Data processed through the hosted service, certain Personal Data may be stored by Ping Identity or its Data Sub-processors in the U.S. for operational purposes.

 4.2 Ping Identity’s access to Personal Data.
 Ping Identity shall ensure that access to Personal Data is restricted to only those personnel who have a need to know to enable Ping Identity to perform its obligations under the Agreement and this DPA.
 Ping Identity’s personnel engaged in the Processing of Personal Data shall be informed of the confidential nature of the Personal Data, have received appropriate training regarding their responsibilities, and be bound in writing by obligations of confidentiality sufficient to protect Personal Data in accordance with the terms of this DPA.